 These facts were officially sent to the Zagreb office, where the headquarters of the UN monitoring mission was situated.

-In his book general Branco openly speaks about a real genocide – the notorios Croatian aggression on Republic of Srpska Krajina in the Summer of 1995, when the Croatian army implemented the mass murder of all Serbians found there.
+In his book General Branco openly speaks about a real genocide – the notorious Croatian aggression on the Republic of Srpska Krajina in the Summer of 1995, when the Croatian army implemented the mass murder of all Serbians found there.

 Here are some significant parts of general’s memoir book:

-I was on the ground in Bosnia during the war and, in particular, during the fall of Srebrenica.
+Author’s Preface: I was on the field in Bosnia during the war and, in particular, during the fall of Srebrenica.